arnicas/venice_directions_nanogenmo/README.md

 V2, improved version of my nanogenmo 2019 entry, "Directions in Venice."

-This project uses data from OpenStreetMap for places in Venice, Tracery grammar to generate static directions and prompts for the GPT-2 model, a GPT-2 model trained on Venice historical open source books and purchased guidebooks, and the model uses recent context plus atmosphere priming for the output.
+This project uses data from OpenStreetMap for places in Venice, Tracery grammar to generate static directions and prompts for the GPT-2 model, a GPT-2 model trained on Venice historical open source books and purchased guidebooks.
+The model uses recent context plus atmosphere priming for the output.
 There are random images pulled from flickr pics of Venice (hopefully :) and segments of a tourist map of Venice, on which scribbled annotations have been randomly added.

 The improvements since Nanogenmo came from a longer training time on the model, for slightly better output grammar and sense; plus some improved output cleaning and prompt code.
 Also added attribution links to the flickr images and scary hand-drawn annotations on the map excerpts.
+There are still some grammar and punctuation fixes needed, but far fewer than the first attempt.

 ### Background Story